carpentries-incubator/lc-webscraping/_episodes/02-xpath.md

 > Note that HTML and XML have a very similar structure, which is why XPath can be used almost interchangeably to
 > navigate both HTML and XML documents.
 In fact, starting with HTML5, HTML documents are fully-formed XML documents.
 > In a sense, HTML is like a particular dialect of XML.
 >
-> For the sake of brevity, we will refer to XML only for the remainder of this section, but unless stated otherwise,
-> the information below applies both to XML and HTML documents.
->
 {: .callout}